JBL

 JBL is an American audio equipment manufacturer headquartered in Los Angeles, California.
 The company was founded in 1946 by James Bullough Lansing, an American audio engineer and loudspeaker designer.
 JBL currently serves the home and professional audio markets.
-Their home products include home audio speakers, waterproof Bluetooth speakers, and high-end car audio.
+Their home products include home audio speakers, waterproof Bluetooth speakers, and car audio.
 Their professional products include live PA systems, studio monitors, and loudspeakers for cinema.
 JBL is a subsidiary of Harman International, which is owned by Samsung Electronics.

 History

 James Bullough Lansing and his business partner Ken Decker started a company in 1927 in Los Angeles, manufacturing 6 and 8 in speaker drivers for radio consoles and radio sets.
 The firm was named Lansing Manufacturing Company, from March 1, 1927.

 In 1933, head of the Metro-Goldwyn-Mayer (MGM) sound department, Douglas Shearer, dissatisfied with the loudspeakers of Western Electric and RCA, decided to develop his own.
 John Hilliard, Robert Stephens, and John F. Blackburn were part of the team that developed the Shearer Horn, with Lansing Manufacturing producing the 285 compression driver and the 15XS bass driver.
-The Shearer Horn gave the desired improvements and Western Electric and RCA received the contracts to each build 75 units.
+The Shearer Horn gave the desired improvements, and Western Electric and RCA received the contracts to each build 75 units.
 Western Electric named them Diaphonics, and RCA used them in their RCA Photophones.
 Lansing Manufacturing was the only firm selling them as Shearer Horns.
 In 1936, the Shearer Horn received the Academy Scientific and Technical Award from the Academy of Motion Picture Arts and Sciences.